AdobeDocs/platform-learn.en/help/tutorial-dma-academy/2-xdm/2-xdm.md

-    **Note:** The Product list item type tells the schema to automatically add a series of product-related fields to this node.
+    >[!NOTE] The Product list item type tells the schema to automatically add a series of product-related fields to this node.
 This also indicates to Platform that it should expect this data to be product data.

 5. Since a single purchase event can have multiple products in it, you also need to check the **Array** box:
 ![alt_text](assets/image036.png)